 Once the internal examiner has approved the corrections (possibly after consultation with the external examiner) they will confirm this by email and your final thesis can be printed and hard-bound.
+You can do this as soon as you have heard from your internal examiner and should not wait to hear from PGR & Operations.
 For more information about submitting your thesis and eThesis, read our page on submitting your eThesis.

 Submission of your final, hard-bound thesis

 The University has very specific requirements for the format and binding of the hard-bound thesis.
 These are explained in detail in our Guide to the thesis examination process.
 Please read these carefully.

 One copy of the fully corrected hard-bound thesis should be submitted to Postgraduate Research and Operations via the Student Services Centre counter.
 Please note the information about QLess on the Student Services Centre counter pages.

 If you are away from Leeds or not able to visit the SSC easily to submit your thesis, it is possible to arrange binding online through the University's Print & Copy Bureau in accordance with the Thesis Format Regulations, and a member of PGR & Operations staff will collect the thesis on your behalf (please email email@example.com if you would like PGR&O to collect your thesis).
 Please see the Print & Copy Bureau website for further details: http://pcb.leeds.ac.uk/